-Hal Silvers or Hubert Castle
+Hal Silvers AKA Hubert Castle

-thecircusblog | August 31, 2008
+| August 31, 2008

-H.C.
-Henry
+Frank Henry

-thecircusblog | August 31, 2008
+| August 31, 2008

 This is a picture of J.E.
-Henry’s youngest brother H.C.
-Henry.
+Henry’s youngest brother Frank Henry.
 He was not involved with the circus, but he had a son by the name of Hoyt.
 Hoyt Henry was a fine musician and played the trumpet with the circus for awhile.
 For most of his career, he played in Las Vegas as a band leader.
-He [...]
+He […]

 Al Conners

-thecircusblog | August 31, 2008
+| August 31, 2008

 Al’s act was one of a kind.
-He balanced on a wagon wheel, juggeled clubs & hoops, and also did a table rock.
+He balanced on a wagon wheel, juggled clubs & hoops, and also did a table rock.
 A table rock is placing one table on top of the other till you reach…in his act….7 high.
-Then a chair would be balanced on two legs on top of the tables as Al on the [...]
+Then a chair would be balanced on two legs on top of the tables as Al on the […]

 Bertha Henry

-thecircusblog | August 31, 2008
+| August 31, 2008

 Monkey Show

-thecircusblog | August 31, 2008
+| August 31, 2008

 The Advance Cars

-thecircusblog | August 31, 2008
+| August 31, 2008

 These are the cars used by the advance man and the 24 hour man .
 They would go from town to town ahead of the show and hang paper on barns, fence posts or anywhere you could hang circus advertisement for the show.
 They also took care of any last minute business and going to the post office, or what ever. [...]